Volume 14 - Articles-1403 MEJDS (2024) 14: 91 | Back to browse issues page

 XML Persian Abstract Print

-Results: Effect of the cognitive dual task on anteroposterior sway index (p=0.003), mediolateral sway index (p=0.028), and overall sway index (p=0.003) is significant; but the cognitive task did not show a significant effect on the sway speed (p=0.353).
-The obtained results show that the group effect and the interaction effect of the group and the cognitive task were not significant on any of the postural control indicators (p < 0.05).
+Results: The effect of the dual cognitive task on anteroposterior sway index (p=0.003), mediolateral sway index (p=0.028), and sway index (p=0.003) were significant, but the cognitive task did not show a significant effect on the sway speed (p=0.353).
+The results show that the group effect, the interaction effect of the group, and the cognitive task were insignificant in any of the postural control indicators (p>0.05).
+Also, there was no significant difference between the three groups of flatfoot and genu varum and controls in various indices of height control (p>0.05).

 Type of Study: Original Research Article | Subject: Rehabilitation